 • St John's has an active History Society, which meets termly for dinners and talks with distinguished invited speakers, as well as more frequently for informal drinks.
 Our students perform consistently well in university examinations, and many stay on for further study.

-• A significant number of St John's history students go on to become professional historians, including the important early-modernists Professor Peter Burke, Professor Paul Slack, and Professor Rosemary Sweet; the distinguished historians of modern Britain Sir David Cannadine and Sir Brian Harrison; and internationally-recognised writers such as the great historian of empire, Professor John Darwin (Oxford).
-History alumni have also achieved notable success in careers in the media, law, civil service, politics and finance.
+• A significant number of St John's history students go on to become professional historians, including the important early-modernists Professor Robert Darnton, Professor Peter Burke, Professor Paul Slack, and Professor Rosemary Sweet; the distinguished modern historians Professor Ruth Harris, Sir David Cannadine and Sir Brian Harrison; and internationally-recognised writers such as the great historian of empire, Professor John Darwin (Oxford).

 Read profiles from St John's students studying History and Joint Schools: